katelovescode/trebekbot/README.md

 ## Contributing

-Feel free to open a new issue if you have questions, concerns, bugs, or feature requests.
+Feel free to open a new issue if you have questions, concerns, bugs or feature requests.
 Just remember that I did this for fun, for free, in my free time, and I may not be able to help you, respond in a timely manner, or implement any feature requests.

 ## License